The train ride Lauterbrunnen-Wengen in detail

 Travel by train if you can

-As Wengen is car-free, and many other mountain destinations in the Jungfrau Region are too, we recommend making the entire journey by public transport.
-The network of trains, cogwheel trains and cable cars is magnificent here, and you won’t have to spend money on parking.
+As Wengen is car-free, and many other mountain destinations in the Jungfrau Region are too, I advise making the entire journey by public transport.
+The network of trains, cogwheel trains and cable cars is magnificent.

 Learn all about traveling in the Jungfrau Region here.